6 Scaffolding Strategies to Use With Your Students

 Graphic organizers, pictures, and charts can all serve as scaffolding tools.
 Graphic organizers are very specific in that they help kids visually represent their ideas, organize information, and grasp concepts such as sequencing and cause and effect.

-A graphic organizer shouldn't be The Product, but rather it's a scaffolding tool that helps guide and shape the student's thinking so that they can apply it.
-Some students can dive right into the discussion, or writing an essay, or synthesizing several different hypotheses without using a graphic organizer of some sort, but many of our students benefit from using them with a difficult reading or challenging new information.
-Think of graphic organizers as training wheels; they are temporary and meant to be removed.
+A graphic organizer shouldn’t be The Product but rather a scaffolding tool that helps guide and shape students’ thinking.
+Some students can dive right into discussing, or writing an essay, or synthesizing several different hypotheses, without using a graphic organizer of some sort, but many of our students benefit from using one with a difficult reading or challenging new information.
+Think of graphic organizers as training wheels—they’re temporary and meant to be removed.

 6. Pause, Ask Questions, Pause, Review

 This is a wonderful way to check for understanding while students read a chunk of difficult text or learn a new concept or content.
-Here's how this strategy works: a new idea from discussion or the reading is shared, then pause (providing think time), then ask a strategic question, pausing again.
-By strategic, you need to design them ahead of time, make sure they are specific, guiding and open-ended questions.
-(Great questions fail without giving think time for responses so hold out during that Uncomfortable Silence.)
-Keep kids engaged as active listeners by calling on someone to "give the gist" of what was just discussed / discovered / questioned.
-If the class seems stuck by the questions, provide an opportunity for students to discuss it with a neighbor.
+Here’s how this strategy works: Share a new idea from discussion or the reading, then pause (providing think time), and then ask a strategic question, pausing again.

 With all the diverse learners in our classrooms, there is a strong need for teachers to learn and experiment with new scaffolding strategies.
-I often say to teachers I support, you have slow down in order to go quickly.
-Scaffolding a lesson may, in fact, take longer to teach, but the end product is of far greater quality and the experience much more rewarding for all involved.
+I often say to teachers I support that they have to slow down in order to go quickly.
+Scaffolding a lesson may, in fact, mean that it takes longer to teach, but the end product is of far greater quality and the experience much more rewarding for all involved.